-Spread bets are intended for investors who have knowledge of, or are experienced with, leveraged products.
-Likely investors will understand how the prices of spread bets are derived, the key concepts of margin and leverage and the fact that losses may exceed deposits in a given position.
-Indeed, they will understand the risk/reward profile of the product compared to traditional share dealing.
-Investors will also have appropriate financial means and the ability to bear losses - up to the margin amount invested in the case of limited-risk positions.
+Spread bets are intended for investors who have knowledge of, or experience with, leveraged products.
+Likely investors will understand how the prices of spread bets are derived, the key concepts of margin and leverage, and that losses may exceed deposits in a given position.
+They will understand the risk/reward profile of the product compared to traditional share dealing, and desire short-term, high-risk exposure to an underlying asset.
+Investors will also have appropriate financial means, hold other investment types and have the ability to bear losses in excess of the initial amount invested.